Memory overview

 Index session transcripts and surface them viamemory_search:

-tree visibility only exposes the current session and sessions it spawned.
-To
+tree visibility exposes the current session and sessions it spawned.
+When

-when cross-agent recall is also required and agent-to-agent policy allows it).
+(or all when cross-agent recall is also required and agent-to-agent policy

-The examples below place these settings under agents.defaults.
+The examples below place these settings under top-level memory.search.
 You can also

 agent should index and search session transcripts.